Workshop 1 – 9h00-10h30

 Smart Healthy Age Friendly Environments and the role of caregivers in the deployment of ICT based approaches

-The session will be coordinated by Raquel Sousa, INOVA Mais, and Willeke van Staalduinen, coordinator of the Thematic Network on Smart Healthy Age Friendly Environments and co-founder AFEdemy.
+The session will be coordinated by Raquel Sousa, Head of Unit at INOVA Mais, and Willeke van Staalduinen, coordinator of the Thematic Network on Smart Healthy Age Friendly Environments and co-founder of AFEdemy.